debpuja/Active-Directory-Bulk-User-Creation/README.md

 <p align="center">
 <img width="750" alt="13 renmaing PC" src="https://github.com/debpuja/Active-Directory-Bulk-User-Creation/assets/163590363/5d7f4711-6197-4fab-95a9-f57f3e77ecf5">

-After loggin back in again, we will install active directory domain services (ADDS) and create a domain.
+After loggin back in again, we will install active directory domain services (AD DS) and create a domain.
 We will start at the Server Manager.
 Add roles and features > Next > Role-based or feature based installation.
 At this point, you will pick the server you want to use; we should only have one server named "DC" so pick that one.
 Next choose "Active Directory Domain Services" > Add features.
 <p align="center">
 <img width="750" alt="14 choosing ADDS" src="https://github.com/debpuja/Active-Directory-Bulk-User-Creation/assets/163590363/9e7c3e65-d3a6-4b1c-a301-6360795ccd38">

 The serveral few prompts afterwards, click next untill you get to the install button.
-Start installing the ADDS.
+Start installing the AD DS.
 After the role has been installed, you can close out of that screen.
 <p align="center">
 <img width="750" alt="15 installing ADDS" src="https://github.com/debpuja/Active-Directory-Bulk-User-Creation/assets/163590363/e0f3e522-0deb-4069-8437-614ca6afae7b">

 At the server manager dshaboard, click the notifcation button.
 There should be a yellow trinagular caution sign.
 Click "Promote this server to a domain controller".
-We have to do the post deployment configuration; we installed the software for ADDS but we didn't actually create the domain yet.
+We have to do the post deployment configuration; we installed the software for AD DS but we didn't actually create the domain yet.
 <p align="center">
 <img width="750" alt="16 making the domain" src="https://github.com/debpuja/Active-Directory-Bulk-User-Creation/assets/163590363/ad21b331-1859-402c-9149-2077bba1175b">